 What was claimed in 2001 to be the oldest map of

 along with Professor George Eogan of the National University of

 although Professor Eogan had already been this way many times before

-The complex in County Meath was constructed in around 3000 BC and
+The complex was constructed around 3000 BC and

-Although nearby Newgrange is more famous, Knowth has turned out to
+Although nearby Newgrange is more famous, Knowth turned out to

 be an astonishing treasure trove of stone engravings and artefacts.

 consisting of strange circular and spiral patterns that many believe

 one facing west.
 They are the longest cairn passages in Europe and

 chamber.
 In there is one of Knowth's most intriguing mysteries:

-a map of the Moon ten times older than anything known before -
+a map of the moon ten times older than anything known before -